drawable/fluss/examples/step1.md

     var Todo = React.createClass({

-        mixins: [componentLifecycle],      // <-- Use our mixin
+        mixins: [Mixins.componentLifecycle],      // <-- Use the mixin

         handleToggle: function() {          // <-- Handle the click
             if (!this.props.todo.completed) {